lisp-mirror/eql5/README-1.txt

   [MinGW]
-    If 'make' is stuck in an infinite loop of creating the 'Makefile', just remove the line 'include(windows.pri)' from your '*.pro' file, setting eventual needed paths in your '~/.profile' instead.
+    If 'make' is stuck in an infinite loop of creating the 'Makefile', just remove the line 'include(windows.pri)' from your '*.pro' file, setting eventually needed paths in your '~/.profile' instead.

   [OSX]
     To force creation of a Makefile (instead of an Xcode project), use this flag: